§6 ch2: Resource Provider Training-STARS (Specialized Training Assessment Resources And Support)

 2.2.1 At-Home Consultation Meeting

 The first at-home family consultation meeting is an extension of the first telephone inquiry response.
 During this meeting the Children’s Service Worker continues to provide the family with more specific information about what is involved in the job of being a foster parent or adoptive parent, the process by which the Division carries out the mutual assessment, and selection outcomes.
 The worker also begins more in-depth discussion with the family about their expectations and motivation for considering this job at this time.
 During this interview the worker may identify, through conversations or review of the application, issues that may raise preliminary questions about the family’s willingness or ability to become foster parents or adoptive parents.
 Depending on the nature of these issues, the worker may need to explore these issues with the family during this meeting.
 During this meeting the worker must explain the licensing requirements including the house assessment, the Foster Family Profile, CD-56, the Family Care Safety Registry, Fingerprinting, the child abuse/neglect screens and criminal background checks with the family, and explain which are non-negotiable and which are subject to more subjective assessment criteria.
-During this first in-home meeting the worker will present the Safe Sleep Practice, CD-117, Discipline Agreement, CD-119, and Resource Acknowledgement of Home Assessment & Case File Information Access, CD-128.
+During this first in-home meeting the worker will present the Safe Sleep Practice, CD-117, Discipline Agreement, CD-119, and Resource Acknowledgement of Home Assessment & Case File Information Access, CD-128 and Notification of Hazards, CD-101, if applicable.
 The content is reviewed, agreed to and signed indicating agreement by the resource parent(s).
 In addition, the worker will discuss the dangers of co-sleeping with an infant and direct the resource provider to information presented in the PowerPoint, SIDS and Safe Sleep, located on the State Technical Assistance Team Web site. http://dss.mo.gov/stat/statpres/prevention.htm.

 At the end of this meeting, the family and Children’s Service Worker should both have additional information that will allow them to make a mutual decision about the next steps in the process.